ericclack/python-text-adventure/doc/part1.rst

 Which way to go?
 ----------------

-From before you've seen that you can type things in the REPL, so do that now, type in: :code:`go` to see what's in the variable.
+From before you've seen that you can type things in the console, so do that now, type in: :code:`go` to see what's in the variable.

 Now imagine all the things that other people could have typed, could be (assuming they chose left):